Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Rockdale has 87 active public transport stops serving a mix of train and bus routes.
-These stops are covered by 29 different routes, offering a total of 6,447 weekly passenger trips.
-The average distance from residents to the nearest stop is 113 meters, indicating excellent accessibility.
+Rockdale has 87 active public transport stops offering a mix of train and bus services.
+These are served by 29 routes providing 6,447 weekly passenger trips in total.
+The average distance to the nearest stop for residents is 113 meters, indicating excellent accessibility.
+As a predominantly residential area, most commutes are outward-bound.
+Car remains the primary mode of transport at 48%, followed by train at 35% and bus at 10%.
+Vehicle ownership averages 0.7 per dwelling, lower than the regional average.

 Frequently Asked Questions - Transport